How to Get a Taste of the World's Finest Foods for Less

 Foie gras is made from the liver of specially fattened geese or ducks.
 It is a luxury both because it is hard to make and because the product is extremely rich — it's about 80 percent fat.
-Most foie gras is sold in restaurants, but D'Artagnan sells 5-ounce pieces for $27.
-A good substitute is a foie gras pate or mousse, which can be found at many specialty stores or online for about $16 a half pound.
+Most foie gras is sold in restaurants, but there are numerous online sellers like the Gourmet Food Store, which sells large frozen lobes at $62.50 a pound.
+A good substitute is a foie gras pâté or mousse, which can be found at many stores for about $17 a half pound.

 Truffles are a kind of fungus found mostly in Europe but also in the United States.
 They come in white and black varieties, grow underground, and are located by special truffle-hunting pigs or dogs.
 Scraped or shaved onto meats, omelets, soufflés, or other simple dishes, they impart a rich earthy flavor.
 Scarcity is the reason you'll pay up to $79 for a 1-ounce truffle.
 Domestic varieties can be found for less: $25 for 1.76 ounces online and typically $12 for 2 ounces at select farmers markets in Northern California and the Pacific Northwest during late fall and early winter.